everdreamsoft/CrystalSpark-Cannon/README.md

 ## Description

 Crystal Spark Cannon (CSCannon) is a PHP library designed to easily map blockchain tokens onto images assets.
+Works for Counterparty and Ethereum.
+Designed to be easily extensible to other blockchains

 CSCanon is build on top of  [EverdreamSoft Sandra](https://github.com/everdreamsoft/sandra)